jasonwpost/Jodel-Backend-Challenge/README.md

 # Backend Code Challenge

+## How to run

+Clone the repo and cd into the directory.
+You then have two options:

+### Running the API locally with Mongo and Redis in Docker containers

+run `sudo sh startup.sh`

+to quit, input `^c`, and then run  `sh teardown.sh`

+### Running everything in docker containers

+run `docker-compose up -d`

+## Running the e2e tests

+Once the api is running, run `npm test` in the directory

+---

 Welcome!

 For this code challenge we would like you to write a simple NodeJS REST API project in [express.js](https://expressjs.com/) framework, and then extend it with some functionalities below.